hardkorebob/pyrathe/README.md

 Llort Xinu, from codwolf_Software had this to say:

 _pyrathe has only the most essential features, so users are not intimidated by a superbly baffling interfaces [_](https://github.com/mu-editor/mu/blob/master/mu/logic.py)ofDeath and 70,000 lines of boiler PLUS QT(yuck).
 Pheeeww.....
-But you can go use that thing if you want  Good luck chuck!
-That alone is 3x my fully functioning editor.
-Im confused honestly how that thing is considered simple._
+But you can go use that thing if you want  Good luck chuck!.
+Im confused honestly how that thing is considered simple.
+What can you expect when you get designs from teachers.
+They teach not do._

 pyrathe is a Python3 code editor for beginner programmers based on 0 feedback from anyone but an AI and my artistic Self. @505 lines (468 loc) · 18.7 KB